 This extraordinary story takes the reader from Saigon to the California coast to a monastery in southwest France.
 Huong Huynh was born to a Vietnamese mother and a U.S. soldier in the midst of war.
 She dedicated her life to healing and transforming the suffering of other people, first as a medical doctor and then as a nun.
 Ordained by Zen Master Thich Nhat Hanh, who gave her the name Dang Nghiem, she eventually began to experience true healing practices.
 With humor, insight, and an irrepressible sense of joy, Sister Dang Nghiem’s remarkable story offers clarity and guidance for anyone who has dealt with suffering and loss.

-ON SALE: Get 30% off with the code HEAL until 3/27 and download our free companion guide to the book as PDF.
+Download our free companion guide to the book as PDF.

 Sister Dang Nghiem’s life story gives us the courage and inspiration to do what she strives to do everyday: to be the peace we long to see in our lives and in the world. —Elizabeth Lesser, Broken Open: How Difficult Times Can Help Us Grow